arco-design/arco-design-vue/packages/arco-vue-docs/docs/theme.en-US.md

 In the component library, we have made a very detailed extraction of component style variables, which can meet the fine-grained customization of components.
 For example, the style variable `token.less (@arco-design/web-vue/es/button/style/token.less)` list corresponding to the `Button` component.

+### Import component library style files

+If you want to customize the theme, you need to import less style files.
+The component library less style files can be found in `@arco-design/web-vue/dist/arco.less` or `@arco-design/web-vue/es/index.less`.
+If you use the on-demand loading method to import components, make sure to enable the import of less style files in the on-demand loading plugin.

 ### Vite Configuration
 Vite itself supports [Less syntax](https://vitejs.dev/guide/features.html#css-pre-processors "_blank"), users only need to pass in the Less configuration in the configuration file: